Spring 2021 Semester Update

 - University classrooms will be outfitted with additional cameras and audiovisual equipment to enhance the educational experience.

-- Unless otherwise indicated, applicable face coverings (cloth covering, disposable or cloth mask, face shield) must be worn by all building occupants unless a person is alone in a private office.
+- Unless otherwise indicated, applicable face masks (cloth mask, disposable mask, or face shield with mask) must be worn by all building occupants unless a person is alone in a private office.

 - Where social distancing is not possible due to permanently located equipment (e.g., lecture podiums, pottery wheels) or specific course requirements (e.g., lab-based courses, clinical simulations), physical barriers such as plexiglass panels between students (and between students and instructors) should be utilized.

 - All colleges will need to collaborate with Classroom Planning to ensure that as many spaces as possible are available for instruction.
 This includes college meeting spaces or instructional space that is under college control.